spatie/form-backend-validation-example-app/readme.md

 4. `yarn` (or `npm install`)
 5. `gulp`

-On the `/` there is a form is powered by [spatie/form-backend-validation](https://github.com/spatie/form-backend-validation)
+On the `/` of the site there is a form is powered by [spatie/form-backend-validation](https://github.com/spatie/form-backend-validation) for you to toy around with.

 ## Postcardware